GfSE/SAF-Specification/viewpoints/System-Requirement-Traceability-Viewpoint.md

 * Which System Interface is addressed by a System Requirement?
 * Which System Function is addressed by a System Requirement?
 * What is the rationale for this System Requirement?
-* Which Stakeholder Requirement(s) is addressed by a System Requirement?
+* Which Stakeholder Requirements are addressed by a System Requirement?
 ## Presentation
 A System Requirement Dependency Matrix featuring relationship(s) from every SOI System Requirement(s) to element(s) such as
 * System Story